Functional Nose Surgery in Turkey

 This technique maintains support from the lateral strut and piriform aperture.
 At the same time, the integrity of the vestibular mucosa is preserved.
 Post-procedure, tip grafts are appropriately placed to enhance nasal tip stability.

-How Much Does a Functional Nose Surgery in Turkey in 2024 ?
+How Much Does a Functional Rhinoplasty in Turkey in 2024 ?

-The cost of a Functional Nose Surgery in Istanbul, Turkey, typically ranges between €5,000 and €7,000.
+The cost of a Functional Rhinoplasty in Istanbul, Turkey, typically ranges between €5,000 and €7,000.
 The price can vary depending on several factors, such as the surgeon's experience, the complexity of the procedure, the clinic's reputation, and additional services included in the package.

 United Kingdom | €16,600 – €19,000 |